flynnoct/chatgpt-telegram-bot/README.md

 ![](/docs/dialog.png)

+## 💥 Read This Before Updating to v1.4

+We adjusted configuration format since v1.4.0, which is NOT compatible with previous versions.
+Please check the [config doc](./docs/config_file.md) for more details.
+You should backup your old config file and create a new one after updating to v1.4.0.

 ## 🎉 News

 - **Microsoft Azure TTS** is now supported!
 The Bot can now reply with voice messages!
 - **ChatGPT temperature** is now supported!
-The user can set the temperature to customize the creativity of ChatGPT reply.
+You can set the temperature in configuration to customize the creativity of ChatGPT reply.
 - A better **logging system** is provided for debugging purposes.
-- A well-organized config template is provided.
-Developers should go through the [config doc](./docs/config_file.md) to complete the config file.
-We have temporarily removed the configuration script.
+- A better-organized config structure is provided.
+You should go through the [config doc](./docs/config_file.md) and modify the config file.
+We have temporarily removed the `config.py` configuration script.
+- Model selection ability is added.
+You can now choose the model you want to use in the config file.
+The bot can be powered by GPT-4 if you have access.

 ## 🐱 Introduction